open/close all folders

 Comic Books — others

-- The French superhero Superdupont, created by Marcel Gotlieb, has an insignia with the letters "SD" inside a tricolore (blue-white-red) cockade.
+- The French superhero Superdupont, created by Gotlib, has an insignia with the letters "SD" inside a tricolor (blue-white-red) cockade.

 - Mike Baron & Steve Rude's space hero Nexus has a lightning bolt symbol, off to one side.